Grig84/ethics_fall2025/_casestudy/00_index.md

 HERE WILL BE AN IMAGE DENOTING LEVEL 4
 ### Level 4: Autonomous-ish
 In Level 4, the driverless system is in full control, and you don't have to pay attention.
 The vehicle will do everything, and most cars of this caliber have manual control as an afterthought, or add-on option.
 The main restriction to Level 4 vehicles in that they only can operate fully autonomously in certain areas.
 This makes them great as regional taxis and commuter cars, but still cannot drive themselves everywhere.
+We've recently started seeing examples of this, but they still are few and far between.
 [More info on Level 4](Level4/)

 HERE WILL BE AN IMAGE DENOTING LEVEL 5
 ### Level 5: Autonomous
 Level 5 is the end goal.
 These vehicles are fully autonomous, 100% of the time.
 They don't need a human for anything, and can serve as a seamless tool for transportation.
 This is ideal as the car of the future, and is what people usually think of when they talk about a self-driving car.
+We don't currently have anything at this level, and most likely won't for a while still.
 [More info on Level 5](Level5/)

 ## Current legislation